google/fplutil/docs/src/tools/build_all_android.md

 build_all_android.py    {#build_all_android}
 ====================

-[build_all_android.py][] is an application that uses [buildutil][] to build Android projects that primarily use a native (C/C++) component.
-This application can be used from a build automation system or by developers from their workstations.
+[build_all_android.py][] is an all-in-one build script that allows you to build, install and run native (C/C++) Android apps from the command line.
+This is ideal for build automation, but can also be in a developer’s compile/run loop.

+In order to use this tool, all [prerequisites](@ref fplutil_prerequisites) should be installed.

 # Building Applications    {#build_all_android_build}